Educational equity: Equity and quality in education: supporting disadvantaged students and schools–from OECD

-Societal structure and costs
+Challenges

+Costs and outcomes

 While both basic education and higher education have both been improved and expanded in the past 50 years, this has not translated to a more equal society in terms of academics.
 While the feminist movement has made great strides for women, other groups have not been as fortunate.
 Generally, social mobility has not increased, while economic inequality has.
 So, while more students are getting a basic education and even attending universities, a dramatic divide is present and many people are still being left behind.